Tropical Storm Debby rains misery on flooded Florida

 WHITE HOUSE CALL

-President Barack Obama called Florida Governor Rick Scott from Air Force One "to ensure the state had no unmet needs" as it responds to the flooding, said White House spokesman Jay Carney.
+President Barack Obama called Florida Governor Rick Scott from Air Force One on Tuesday "to ensure the state had no unmet needs" as it responds to the flooding, White House spokesman Jay Carney said.

-Obama expressed condolences for the loss of life and damage to homes, and federal authorities "stood ready to provide additional assistance if necessary," Carney said
+Obama expressed condolences for the loss of life and damage to homes, and Carney said federal authorities "stood ready to provide additional assistance if necessary."

 Scott declared a state of emergency on Monday and ordered all state agencies, including the Florida National Guard, to provide any necessary assistance requested by local governments.